GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 __Solution:__

-These sort of problems are usually due to a) *mismatching KBS in layers and project*, or b) an *incorrect reprojection*.
+These sort of problems are usually due to a) *mismatching crs in layers and project*, or b) an *incorrect reprojection*.

  a)
  1. Check the layer properties (right-click on the corresponding layer).
  2. Select in the pop-up window `Properties`.
  3. In the next pop-up-window select `Information` and check which projection is defined there under the entry `Coordinate Reference System (CRS)`.
  4. And additionally check if the same projection is set in the status bar at the bottom right.
- 5. Correct any discrepancies by reprojecting the layers or changing the setting of the KBS/CRS project.
+ 5. Correct any discrepancies by reprojecting the layers or changing the setting of the crs project.

 b)

+**Reprojecting:**
-Reprojecting: When having two layers with different KBS/CRS, then select one of the layers as the input layer having, f. ex. the KBS EPSG:32632 - WGS 84 and select EPSG:4326 - WGS 84 as the target KBS.
-Start the algorithm and you will receive a new layer, identical to the input layer, but with a different KBS.
+When having two layers with different crs, then select one of the layers as the input layer having, f. e. the crs EPSG:32632 - WGS 84 and select EPSG:4326 - WGS 84 as the target crs.
+Start the algorithm and you will receive a new layer, identical to the input layer, but with a different crs.

 It is displayed in the workspace in the same place as the other layers, as QGIS reprojects it at runtime.
 However, its actual coordinates are different.